hrachovcovat/english/03_aboutness/index.md

 [Click to see my case study](case_study.md)

-And if u are interested in macrame decorations I make [click here](macrame.md)
+And if u are interested in macrame decorations I make, [click here](macrame.md)